🇺🇸

 What ZIP codes does Salt Lake City, UT have?

-Salt Lake City, UT has 34 ZIP codes: 84101, 84102, 84103, 84104, 84105, 84106, 84107, 84108, 84109, 84111, 84112, 84113, 84114, 84115, 84116, 84117, 84118, 84121, 84123, 84124, 84129, 84132, 84133, 84134, 84138, 84139, 84141, 84143, 84148, 84150, 84180, 84184, 84190, and 84199.
+Salt Lake City, UT has 34 ZIP codes: 84101, 84102, 84103, 84104, 84105, 84106, 84107, 84108, 84109, 84111, 84112, 84113, 84114, 84115, 84116, 84117, 84118, 84121, 84123, 84124, 84129, 84132, 84133, 84134, 84138, 84139, 84141, 84143, 84148, 84150, 84180, 84184, 84190, 84199.
 Each ZIP code serves a distinct delivery area within the city and surrounding region.

 What county is Salt Lake City, UT in?

-How large is Salt Lake City, UT?
+How many ZIP codes are in Salt Lake City, UT?

 Need the complete Utah ZIP code database?
 Download all UT ZIP codes — Excel, CSV, or Access.
 Includes lat/lng, county FIPS & timezone.